-John Rigg is Chairman.
+Dr John Rigg is Chairman.
 He is a Chartered Accountant.
 He was a founder of Marcol Group Plc and was its Managing Director from 1983 until 1988.
 Marcol was floated on the Unlisted Securities Market in 1987.
 He was Chairman of Vega Group plc from 1989 until 1996, holding the post of Chief Executive for much of this period.
 Vega floated on the main market in 1992.
-He was a founder shareholder of Triad and served as the Chairman of the Company from 1988 up to just before its flotation in 1996, when he resigned to develop new business interests overseas.
+He was a founder shareholder of Triad and served as the Chairman of the Company from 1988 up to just before its floation in 1996, when he resigned to develop new business interests overseas.
 He was appointed as non-Executive Chairman in June 1999: in May 2004 he became part-time Executive Chairman.
-Between 4 February 2005 and 5 September 2007 John was acting Group Chief Executive.